 The school spelling programs(No Nonsense Spelling) complement the phonics learning from Reception through to the end of KS2.
 The spelling of high frequency and tricky words are taught continuously throughout the phases.

 Children’s progress is continually reviewed to allow for fluid movement between ability groups, and children move phonics group when it is felt necessary to meet their needs.
 Children are formally assessed at the end of each half term using Phonics Tracker.
 This hepls identify gaps in knowledge which leads to individualised intervention if necessary.

 The national Phonics screening check is performed in June of Year 1.
-Prior to this, the Year 1 phonics workshop gives parents information about how they can support their children at home with phonics.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.
 As children enter KS2 provision is made for those children still requiring daily phonics, using the Bounce Back Phonics programme.